stuff98/EEG-scripts/README.md

 ## Key Modules and Functionality
 The code is structured into dedicated modules that cover the EEG processing pipeline, ensuring modularity and efficient workflow management.
 The scripts work correctly with Fieldtrip version fieldtrip-20190224 in a MATLAB v2024b version.
+A specific data repository is required to be used.

 ### 1. Preprocessing and Study Setup
 **Main Preprocessing Script (Preprocessing_pipeline)**: Executes the essential pipeline for cleaning raw EEG data.